mapeditor/tiled/docs/manual/automapping.rst

 So we need to also remove the collision tiles from positions, which are not marked by a collision any more.
-This can be done by adding the map property *DeleteTiles* and setting it to *yes* or *true*.
+This can be done by adding the map property :ref:`DeleteTiles <automapping-DeleteTiles>` and setting it to ``true``.
 Then all the parts in the *Collision* layer will be erased before the Automapping takes place, so the collision tiles are only placed at real unwalkable tiles and the history of if there has been a collision tile placed is neglected.

 Random Grass Tiles
 ~~~~~~~~~~~~~~~~~~